 Roy bristled.
 “I already told you, you shitheads!
 She attacked me!
 It was self-defense!”

-Roy considered for a moment, then shrugged irritably.
+Roy considered for a moment, then shrugged in irritation.
 “Lissa called me earlier this night.
 Said she was feeling really bad, as in, uh, ill or something and wanted, uh, wanted some company on her way to work.
-We meet at the station, and uh, ya know, talk ‘n stuff.
+We met at the station, and uh, ya know, talked ‘n stuff.
 Lissa looked tired and low.
 Like, like, pale skin, messy hair, unhealthy as fuck.
 We got off the magtrain, walked down the street and Lissa, uh, suddenly began twitching and shit.
 She fell and I, uh, I tried to help her up.
 Then she jumped me!”

 “Jumped you, huh?
 How exactly?”

 “She grabbed my arms and tried to bite me in the throat.
 In the fucking throat, man!
 So, uh, so I shoved her away, screaming ‘WTF, bitch!?’, and, and she lunged at me, this time trying to gouge my eyes!
 I dodged and called her out, but she didn’ react.
 And all the time her motions, her motions, man, they were, like, real jerky and stuff.
 Man, I tell ya, I’ve seen stoners less zoned out than her.
 And… and… man… I shot her.
 I shot her hard.
 But she didn’t fall.
 Didn’t even slow down!
 I… I just kept pumping rounds in her.
 Deus, it was so unreal.”
 Roy’s voice trembled slightly.
 He looked at his hands and subsided.

 Koort was pensive.
 “And you just happened to have a shotgun with you?”